top of page

 • Pollination: Self-pollinating, but hand-pollination can boost fruiting.

-Fun Facts & Etymology
+Fun Facts and Etymology

 Calamondin is an ancient hybrid cultivated for centuries in Southeast Asia.
 The name derives from "kalamunding" in Filipino, emphasizing its regional significance.
 The Latin name "microcarpa" refers to its small fruit size.